remarkablemark/remarkablemark.github.io/_posts/2021/2021-02-28-migrate-husky-4-to-5.md

 ## Solution

-As a result, I created my own CLI tool [husky-4-to-5](https://www.npmjs.com/package/husky-4-to-5) that's published to npm.
+As a result, I created my own CLI tool [husky-4-to-5](https://www.npmjs.com/package/husky-4-to-5) that's published on npm.

 Migrating is as simple as: